KwabenaSark/Bookshop-Management-System/README.md

 ## Features

-- **Authentication**: Users can create an account and login to access the system.
+- **Authentication**: Admin can create an account for users to login to access the system.
 - **Book Management**: Users can add, view, edit and delete books from the system.
 - **Author Management**: Users can manage authors for each book, add new authors, view, edit and delete authors from the system.
 - **Category Management**: Users can manage book categories, add new categories, view, edit and delete categories from the system.